jackatopolis/weather_crime_ETL_project/README.md

 <a name="introduction"></a>
 ## Introduction
-For project two, we were tasked with identifying two or more sets of data to Extract (E), Transform (T), and Load (L) into a final production database.
-After looking through some of the many available datasets, we decided upon utilizing Chicago Crime Data in conjunction with Historical Weather Data in order to build a database that could be used to analyze crime and weather conditions.
-We will utilize the principles of ETL to build our final production database, and our process is thoroughly outlined in the [Report](#report) section.
+The primary goal of the project was to identify two or more data sources that we would Extract (E), Transform (T), and Load (L) into a final production database.
+We explored publically available datasets and chose historical Chicago Crime and weather data.
+The final product can be used to examine associations between criminal activity and weather conditions.
+We utilized the principles of ETL to deriving a final product, which was described in the [Report](#report) section.

 <a name="Proposal"></a>
 ## Proposal